ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/02-programming-preliminaries.md

 #### Arrays

-Arrays are one of the fundamental data structures in programming because they are directly supported by the computer’s memory system and offer excellent performance.
+Arrays are one of the fundamental data structures in programming because they are directly supported by the computer's memory system and offer excellent performance.
 Accessing or modifying an element in an array is extremely fast, making arrays important for many algorithms.

 ::: note